lobrong/python-mumblebot/README.md

-# python-mumblebot
+# python-mumblebot-server
-Python bot server for mumble, can write custom bots depending on your needs!
+Python bot server for mumble, you can write custom bots depending on your needs!

 Dependancies:
 Google protobuf
 (https://github.com/google/protobuf)

 Original code from: https://code.google.com/p/mumblebot/ (Stuart McMurray, 2013)

+Current bots available:
+* Trivia bot *
+  - Can ask for random bits of trivia
+  - Can start a 'question round', trivia bot asks a question, users can attempt to answer

+Future bot ideas:
+* Echo bot *
+  - Echos messages back to you

+* Youtube bot *
+  - Give a youtube link, this bot will play the audio to you

+* Soundboard bot *
+  - Similar vein to the youtubebot, but with small audio clips instead.